NiX0n/mumblsrt/README.md

 5. For each of the contiguous ranges, recurse to step #1 for the suspect ranges.

 It's worth noting that we are piping a copy the output of ffmpeg to a local wav file for the purposes of efficient caching and slicing.
 This wave file is used on subsequent attempts without touching the original file again.

+There are two major classes of failure modes:
+1. Stuttering
+2. Zero-Length Transcriptions

+#### "Stutter" Detection
+There are three sub-classes of what we're calling "stuttering"
+1. Intra-trascription stuttering.
+Where a word or phrase is repeated numerous times within a single transcription.
+2. Short inter-trascription stuttering.
+Where one identical transcriptions are repeted continuuously.
+3. Long inter-trascription stuttering.
+Where larger sets of transcriptions are repeated in groups.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>